nussl/nussl/README.md

 Features
 --------

-At its core, nussl contains (or will contain) implementations of the following source separation algorithms:
+At its core, nussl contains implementations of the following source separation algorithms:

 Spatialization algorithms:
 * Degenerate Unmixing Estimation Technique (DUET)